FossCrunch/Pro/_posts/Technology/2018-05-01-After Facebook, Twitter get caught in the Cambridge analytica scandal.md

   <footer class="blockquote-footer">Cambridge Analytica - <cite title="Source Title">Twitter</cite></footer>
 </blockquote>

-Regardless, Twitter will no longer allow Cambridge Analytica to book advertisements on its platform because it has “a business model that inherently conflicts with acceptable Twitter Ads business practices,” though the company will still be allowed to use its Twitter account.
+Regardless, Twitter will no longer allow <b>Cambridge Analytica</b> to book advertisements on its platform because it has “a business model that inherently conflicts with acceptable Twitter Ads business practices,” though the company will still be allowed to use its Twitter account.
 <br>

 Social-media companies have come under intense scrutiny over reports that Facebook failed to protect the privacy of its users.
 Companies like Twitter tend to have access to less private information than Facebook.
 <br>

-About 270,000 people downloaded Kogan's personality-quiz app, which shared information on the people and their friends that then was improperly passed to Cambridge Analytica.
+About <b>270,000</b> people downloaded Kogan's personality-quiz app, which shared information on the people and their friends that then was improperly passed to Cambridge Analytica.
 <br>

-Zuckerberg has testified in front of Congress about the misuse of data, and lawmakers have called on Twitter CEO Jack Dorsey and Google's India-born CEO Sundar Pichai to testify as well.
+Zuckerberg has testified in front of Congress about the misuse of data, and lawmakers have called on Twitter CEO <strong>Jack Dorsey</strong> and Google's India-born CEO <strong>Sundar Pichai</strong> to testify as well.
 <br>